Find out about Bradford Council and how the Council works.

 See below for information on the definition of disability , reasonable adjustments, guaranteed interview, alternative formats, rehabilitation of offenders, policy on employment of people with a criminal record etc

-Physical Impairments: This includes for instance, a weakening of part of the body (eyes, ears, limbs, internal organs etc.) caused through illness, by accident or congenitally.
-Examples would be blindness, deafness, paralysis of a leg, heart disease, diabetes, epilepsy etc.
+This includes for instance, a weakening of part of the body (eyes, ears, limbs, internal organs etc.) caused through illness, by accident or congenitally.
+Examples would be Blindness, Deafness, Paralysis of a leg, Heart Disease, Diabetes, Epilepsy, ME etc.

 A person with a life expectancy of less than 12 months is also covered.